amitashukla/You-Dont-Know-JS/this & object prototypes/ch5.md

 In class-oriented languages, multiple **copies** (aka, "instances") of a class can be made, like stamping something out from a mold.
 As we saw in Chapter 4, this happens because the process of instantiating (or inheriting from) a class means, "copy the behavior plan from that class into a physical object", and this is done again for each new instance.

 But in JavaScript, there are no such copy-actions performed.
-You don't create multiple instances of a class.
-You can create multiple objects that `[[Prototype]]` *link* to a common object.
+You don't create multiple instances of a class. **You can create multiple objects that `[[Prototype]]` *link* to a common object**.
 But by default, no copying occurs, and thus these objects don't end up totally separate and disconnected from each other, but rather, quite ***linked***.

 `new Foo()` results in a new object (we called it `a`), and **that** new object `a` is internally `[[Prototype]]` linked to the `Foo.prototype` object.